-The confidentiality of your protected health information is important to the LGHIB.
-Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), plans such as this one are generally required to limit the use and disclosure of your protected health information to treatment, payment, and health care operations.
-Information is contained in the plan's notice of privacy practices.
-You may request a copy of this notice by contacting the LGHIB.
+The confidentiality of your protected health information is important to Local Gov. Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), plans such as this one are generally required to limit the use and disclosure of your protected health information to treatment, payment, and health care operations.
+Information is contained in the Plan's notice of privacy practices.
+You may request a copy of this notice by contacting Local Gov.